miltonluke/Project3/README.md

 ## **Team Responsibilities**
 - Lynn: Working on creating the PowerPoint presentation that will be given to the class.
 - Matt: Matt is cleaned up the data from csv file.
-Using regex to pull out the genre names.
+Found the soundcharts page the project pulled its data from.
+Worked on the gg plot visualizations
 - Dylan: Setting up the sql and postgress for the data.
-Working on cleaing csv’s.
+Worked on cleaining the csvs.
+- Luke: Worked on the javascript/Plotly visualizations.
+- Connor: Worked on the javascript/Plotly visualizations.

 ## **Sources**